 Hopefully, you are now fully aware of the differences between the Apache web server and Nginx web server.

-To summarize, deciding which one is the best option for you depends on your needs.
+To summarize, deciding between Apache vs Nginx depends on your needs.

 Apache requires less technical skills, like C programming knowledge to configure.